DrakirL/DrakirL.github.io/p10/class/ranger.md

 You and your Companion both learn the *Cure Wounds* and *Restoration* Spells?
 For each Spell you already knew, you learn any other Spell of your choice.<br>
 Both you and your Companion can Cast the *Cure Wounds* and *Restoration* Spells without using a focus or providing any materials?<br>
 When you cast *Cure Wounds* or *Restoration* on your Companion, its Base Cost is 0.

+## Ranger Subclass: Explorer
+THEME: A **TRUE** wanderer.

+### Level 1: Favored Terrain?
+Land Rover?
+You gain one of the following benefits of your choice:
++ Arctic: You gain resistance to Cold damage?
++ Coastal: You have a Swim Speed equal to your Speed?
++ Desert: You gain resistance to Fire damage?
++ Forest: Your awareness is increased by 2.
++ Grassland: Your speed is increased by 1.
++ Mountain: You have a Climb Speed equal to your Speed?
++ Swamp: Moving through non-magical difficult terrain costs you no extra movement?
++ Underdark: You gain Darkvision?

 ## Ranger Subclass: Nomad
 THEME: You've always/never belonged nowhere/everywhere/somewhere nearby/somewhere far away.
 You *exist*, in the most pure sense of the word.